-- c.
+- A. The Certificated base contract incorporates the responsibilities to be performed by its professional certificated employees as reflected in the summary of assignments and responsibilities specified in the applicable job description.
+Any work outside the contracted work day will be completed at the employee's discretion.
+Characteristic duties and responsibilities include but are not limited to the following: - a.
+Grading assignments, completing paperwork, planning lessons, completing assessments and collaborating with colleagues. - b.
+Time outside the regular contracted workday to enhance classroom activities reflect changing curriculum and assessment methodologies throughout the year. - c.
 Accurate and timely preparation of required student reporting. - d.
 Participation in activities designed to improve relations and communication with parents, including but not limited to initiating contact with parents after work hours throughout the year to update them on student progress and other school related matters. - e.
-Providing supplement support to students outside the workday, including but not limited to homework assistance. - f.
+Providing supplemental support to students outside the workday, including but not limited to homework assistance. - f.
 Participation in professional collaboration with colleagues to improve student learning and instruction.
-Collaboration can include but is not limited to: - Unit/lesson design based on curriculum guides and grade level expectations - Sharing best pedagogical practices - Discussing student work - Analyzing student data - Learning together - Book studies - Deepening content knowledge - Participation in staff development programs to improve skills in current teaching assignments. - D. This stipend shall be paid in twelve monthly installments September through August.
+Collaboration can include but is not limited to: - Unit/lesson design based on curriculum guides and grade level expectations - Sharing best pedagogical practices - Discussing student work - Analyzing student data - Learning together - Book studies - Deepening content knowledge - Participation in staff development programs to improve skills in current teaching assignment - B. At any time that rules, negotiations and or law is changed during the duration of this agreement, this section and affected portions shall be re-opened for the express purpose of negotiating the affected sections.